-In the following, the risks that can arise for the fund in the context of a business relationship with another party ("counterparty") are presented.
-Here there is a risk that the contracting party might no longer be able to meet its agreed obligations.
-This can affect the performance of the fund, and can thus also adversely affect the net asset value per unit and the capital invested by the investor.
+In the following, the risks that can arise for the master fund in the context of a contractual relationship with another party (a "counterparty") are presented.
+Here there is a risk that the contracting party might no longer be able to meet its contractual obligations.
+These risks can affect the performance of the master fund, and can thus also adversely affect the net asset value per share and the capital invested by the investor.